 If you develop a headache in pregnancy you can take 2 Tylenol Extra Strength, sit down and evaluate if headache resolves.
 Some women will eat food and ingest a very small amount of caffeine at time of taking Tylenol.
 If headache persists or worsens, if headache is the worst you have ever experienced, or if visual changes occur your provider needs to be contacted immediately or go to the ER.

 Constipation is very common in pregnancy.
-The best way to prevent or easy constipation is to increase your water and fiber consumption.
+The best way to prevent or ease constipation is to increase your water and fiber consumption.
 If alteration of your intake is not enough a twice daily stool softener, such as Colace, is recommended.
 Laxatives are not recommended.

 Bleeding gums are a common symptom in pregnancy due to the large amounts of circulating progesterone.
 It is recommended that proper dental hygiene be continued in pregnancy, which includes regular visits to your dentist.
 Flossing and using a soft bristle toothbrush can prevent excess irritation to gums.
 If bleeding worsens, pain, masses, lesions, or odor from gums appears contact your provider or dentist.

 Leg cramps occur frequently in pregnancy.
 They can be decreased and improved with stretching; reaching over and pulling toes toward you can help.
 Increasing your potassium with a banana a day, your calcium, and magnesium have all been suggested as helpful in regards to leg cramps.
 If leg cramps occur multiple times a day please call and inform provider of frequent cramping.
 If you would notice calf pain, and/or one calf larger than the other, red, swollen, or warm it is very important to call your provider immediately.
 Call and go to ER immediately if you experience calf pain with shortness of breath, chest pain or palpitations.